 We are going to discuss here types of resolution it will give a clear concept about resolution.
 In accordance with the company Act 1994 enforceable in Bangladesh, the resolution of a meeting can be divided into three groups.
 They are Ordinary resolution special resolution and extraordinary resolution.
-They are discuss detailed as follows
+They are discuss in detailed as follows

 Types of Resolution

 A resolution that is simply passed by the majority votes (not less than three-fourths) cast by the members in person or by proxy is known as an ordinary resolution.
 The business of ordinary nature is recorded in such a resolution.

 A special resolution is that which records the decision of the meeting transacting some special business and which is passed by the majority of the members (not less than three-fourths).

 The resolution which is passed in a meeting at the consent of three-fourths of the participating members with a view to serving emergency purposes is called extra-ordinary resolution.